cla-bit/PayStackEase/docs/source/charges.rst

 .. :py:currentmodule:: paystackease.apis.charges

 Wrapper for Paystack Charges API.
 The Charge API allows you to configure payment channel of your choice when initiating a payment.

+To access the Charges API methods, you need to call the ``charges`` instance method from ``PayStackBase``.

+Check example on :doc:`paystack`

 ------------------------------------------------------------------------------------